army-mehak/Project1_Udacity/README.md

 # Optimizing an ML Pipeline in Azure

 ## Overview
-Thiis project is part of the Udacity Azure ML Nanodegree.
+1Thiiis project is part of the Udacity Azure ML Nanodegree.
 In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.